Basins

 Feature information in a dataset as defined in the general feature section.
 Basins are only ever defined for features.
 There is no such thing as basins for metadata, tables, or logs.
 You may define basins and explicitly state the features this basin provides.
 In combination with mapping, you could e.g. realize your own event segmentation pipeline, storing only the

-feature via the input file basin.
+maskfeature and extracted scalar features in you output file, while you define theimagefeature via the input file basin.
 If you combine this approach with the dcor basin format, you can distribute all of your data (raw and processed) in a very efficient and transparent manner.

 These definitions should already give you a good feeling about how you can employ basins in your workflow.
 As a final note, be aware that you can also define basins recursively.
 Basins can have basins.
 And dclab has a check for circular basin definitions so you don’t have to worry about that as well.